21 Dec What Are Our Chances for Accreditation Reaffirmation Success?

 What are our chances for accreditation reaffirmation success?

-This is probably THE top question that presidents have asked me over my nearly 15 years of deep accreditation work that I have done with numerous four-year institutions.
+This is probably THE top question that presidents have asked me over my nearly 15 years of deep accreditation work.
 And – it is a tricky question to answer.
 What does one mean by success?
 In this article, I share data that I’ve analyzed from the Council of Higher Education Accreditation (CHEA) about the possibilities for accreditation success and offer suggestions – based on data – for answering this tricky question from your president.

 There are many, many, many different outcomes from an accreditation visit.
 The outcomes range from “see you in 10 years” to “we need a focused report in less than a year” to “the institution is on formal warning/notice of concern.”